ccaddel/EEO_race/EEO_race.md

 Exploring Data
 --------------

-### Parent Incomes and Race, Gender, Education, Incarcertain, Child Income
+### Parent Incomes and Race, Gender, Education, Incarceration, Child Income

 #### Looking at the number of children whose parents fall into a certain income percentile, according to race/ethnicity.